APLiquid/AttuneHelperHosting/README.md

 4. Review your configuration in Interface Options

 ## 📝 Changelog

+### Version 1.5.0-Dev
+- ✨ Added 3 new buttons and minibuttons: Update AHSet, Toggle Auto-Equip & Open Settings.
+- ✨ Main buttons are now: Equip Attunables, Update AHSet & Vendor Attuned.
+Secondary buttons (shown while holding SHIFT) are now: Toggle Auto-Equip, Open Settings & Prepare Disenchant.
+- ✨ Added the "Don't Sell Grey And White Items" option, the command "/ahtogglerecycle" to toggle it
+- 🎨 Added new icons for those buttons.
+- 📚 Refactored butons.lua and mini_frame.lua to have all buttons and minibutons in the first file
+- 📚 Removed redundancy from Init.lua
+- 📚 Updated icon names to make them descriptive.
+- 📚 Changed the arguments of  AH.CreateButton to have descriptive names.
+- 📚 Refactored /ahsetall and /ahtoggle to have their logic in equip_logic.lua
+- 📚 Refactored the name of "General Logic" options page to "General Logic - AttuneHelper" to make it unique (needed for the Open Settings button)
+- 📚 Added esES and enUS localizations for the new features.
+Revised esES localization.
+- 🔧 Removed the "hide disenchant button option"
+- 🐛 Fixed a bug where button labels would not change language until reload.

 ### Version 1.4.0-Dev
 - ✨ Added comprehensive weapon type controls